Cheapest Bristol County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Bristol Home Heating Fuel Comparison

-Households have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Bristol, used by 235,913 or 53% of homeowners.
-The next most popular primary heating fuel for Bristol families is Heating Oil, used by 108,766 homes (24%).
-The other homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).
+Families have a host of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Bristol, used by 235,913 or 53% of families.
+The 2nd most popular primary heating fuel for Bristol households is Heating Oil, used by 108,766 homes (24%).
+The rest of the homes are heated with Electricity (16%), Propane (6%), Other (1%), and Wood (1%).

 Bristol County Residential Primary Home Heating Fuel (in Number of Households)